MPDR Beamforming for Almost-Cyclostationary Processes

 \subsection{Estimation of the cyclic spectrum}

 The cyclic spectrum, defined in \cref{eq:spec_corr_freq}, is given by the ensemble expectation of the product of the signal at frequencies $\omega_k$ and $\omega_k - \alpha_{\cidxth}$.
-In practice, particularly in the beamforming context considered here, the SCD is estimated from data by replacing that expectation with a finite temporal average.
+In the beamforming context considered here, the SCD is estimated by a finite temporal average over data.
 Next, since $\omega_k$ is by definition a DFT sampling point but $\omega_k - \alpha_{\cidxth}$ generally is not, the frequency shift must be handled explicitly.
 One could approximate it by increasing the DFT size to obtain a finer resolution, but this would be computationally inefficient.
 A more practical approach is to modulate the signal in the time domain by $e^{j \alpha_{\cidxth} n}$, which shifts the spectrum prior to applying a standard DFT.
 The resulting \emph{time-averaged cyclic periodogram} (ACP) provides a widely used estimator of the cyclic spectrum \cite{gardner_measurement_1986}.
-The ACP coincides with the Welch PSD estimator when $\cidxth = 0$ \cite{antoni_cyclic_2007}, and under mild regularity conditions it yields consistent SCD estimates even from a single record \cite{gardner_measurement_1986}.
+The ACP coincides with the Welch PSD estimator for $\alpha_\cidxth = 0$ \cite{antoni_cyclic_2007}, and under mild regularity conditions it yields consistent SCD estimates even from a single record \cite{gardner_measurement_1986}.
 Other methods for SCD estimation may offer faster computations if knowledge of the cyclic spectrum at all spectral and cyclic frequencies is required \cite{roberts_computationally_1991,borghesani_faster_2018,alsalaet_fast_2022}.
 However, since we require the SCD only for a limited set of cyclic frequencies, the ACP is well suited to our needs.